JarbasAl/LILACS/lilacs/blog/3-LILACS-understanding.md

 How does it understand what is being asked ?

-# step 1 - normalize the text!
+# normalize the text!

 Text can be messy, let's clean things up using nlp techniques

+TODO talk more about coref

 - lowercase everything
 - remove extra spaces
 - expand contractions - can't => can not
 - numbers into digits - "two" => 2
+- singularize nouns - "dogs" => "dog"
 - coreference resolution - "My sister has a dog.
 She loves him." => "My sister has a dog.
 My sister loves a dog."